aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/esther/megillat-esther-english-rendition-with-trop-by-jack-kessler.html.md

 <body>
 Title: The Megillah of Esther: An Original English Rendition Set to Trōp, by Ḥazzan Jack Kessler<br />
 Primary contributor: yakov.kessler<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=18913">http://opensiddur.org/?p=18913</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18913">http://opensiddur.org/?p=18913</a>
 <p />
 <hr />